Black Panther: Wakanda Forever (soundtrack): Original score

-T'Challa's theme, written for the first film, was altered in the sequel, as he felt that, "the theme is the same, but immersed with another character."
-A new theme was written for Shuri to underscore the process of grief and anger, as "when you first hear the theme, it’s sung by Jorja Smith and throughout the story, that theme evolves to evoke the kind of leader that Shuri wants to be.
+T'Challa's theme from the first film was altered in the sequel, as he felt that, "the theme is the same, but immersed with another character."
+A new theme was written for Shuri to underscore the process of grief and anger, as "when you first hear the theme, it's sung by Jorja Smith and throughout the story, that theme evolves to evoke the kind of leader that Shuri wants to be.
 It even takes on a completely different shape in the form of a bombastic synthesizer."
-Riri Williams/Ironheart also had a unique theme, which Göransson had stated, "she’s from Chicago, so the culture of the city is part of her sound.
-I'm learning about this very progressive music city, including house and hip hop, so I’m just dipping my toe in her character."
+Riri Williams / Ironheart also had a unique theme, which Göransson had stated, "she's from Chicago, so the culture of the city is part of her sound.
+I'm learning about this very progressive music city, including house and hip hop, so I'm just dipping my toe in her character."

 Songs

-Göransson also produced most of the songs and served as the executive producer of the soundtrack in addition to composing the score, which he described as a "seamless process."
+Göransson produced most of the songs and served as the executive producer of the soundtrack in addition to composing the score, which he described as a "seamless process."
 While recording the score during the daytime, with the Mayan instruments and sounds, he also recorded songs with contemporary artists and used the elements which he would record for the score, in the songs.
 The music production began as Ryan Coogler was filming Wakanda Forever, discussing the script with the artists along the way by adding "every note, every word, every lyric, everything was written specifically for the movie."
-At the recording in Mexico, the song "Laayli’ kuxa’ano’one", performed by Mayan rappers Pat Boy, Yaalen K’uj, and All Mayan Winik, was first recorded which was set during the end credits.
+At the recording in Mexico, the song "Laayli' kuxa'ano'one", performed by Mayan rappers Pat Boy, Yaalen K’uj, and All Mayan Winik, was first recorded which was set during the end credits.

-Another session was held in Lagos, Nigeria where three songs were recorded: a cover version of "No Woman, No Cry", performed by Tems, "Coming Back for You" performed by Fireboy DML, and "Anya Mmiri" performed by CKay featuring PinkPantheress.
-Göransson wrote the song, "Árboles Bajo el Mar", which was co-written by Vivir Quintana along with Mare Advertencia.
+Another session was held in Lagos, Nigeria where three songs were recorded: a cover version of "No Woman, No Cry", performed by Tems, "Coming Back for You" performed by Fireboy DML, and "Anya mmiri" performed by CKay featuring PinkPantheress.
+Göransson wrote the song, "Árboles bajo el mar", which was co-written by Vivir Quintana along with Mare Advertencia.
 It describes Namor's origin story, where his mother is forced to move into the ocean to escape the brutal assault of the Talokan, Göransson said, "That song was so powerful that some of that vocal melody I used later on in the theme for the Talokan siren song that they use to hypnotize people.
 I kind of got hypnotized myself when she [Quintana] started singing and pushing out air when she was breathing.
 It needed to be enticing and threatening, and we had that sung by a choir of Mexican singers."
-Another track, "Con la Brisa", was performed by Mexican singer Foudeqush, which was played when Namor took Shuri on a tour to Talokan.
+Another track, "Con la brisa", was performed by Mexican singer Foudeqush, which was played when Namor took Shuri on a tour to Talokan.
 T'Challa's theme plays at the beginning of the song, with the lyrics of the song punctuated over the drum motif.